Be the Man

-"Be the Man" (also titled "Be the Man (On This Night)") is a pop song by Canadian singer Celine Dion, recorded for her fifth English-language studio album, Let's Talk About Love (1997).
-It was written by Junior Miles and its producer David Foster, and released as the second single from the album in Japan on 13 November 1997 by Columbia Records.
-"Be the Man" also served as the theme song to the Japanese television drama, Eve - Santa Claus Dreaming and was included on its soundtrack in 1997.
-The song was recorded in English and Japanese.
+"Be the Man" (also known as "Be the Man (On This Night)") is a pop song by Canadian singer Celine Dion, recorded for her fifth English-language studio album, Let's Talk About Love (1997).
+Written by Junior Miles and producer David Foster, it was issued as the album's second single in Japan on 13 November 1997 by Sony Music Entertainment Japan.
+The song was used as the theme for the Japanese television drama Eve - Santa Claus Dreaming and appeared on its 1997 soundtrack.
+Dion recorded the track in both English and Japanese.

 Background and release

-"Be the Man" was not available on editions of Let's Talk About Love released in the Americas.
-It reached number 24 on the Oricon Singles Chart and was certified platinum (100,000).
-The song became a B-side to "The Reason" single, released at the same time in parts of Europe.

-The English version of the song was included later on Asian editions of Dion's 1999 greatest hits All the Way...
-A Decade of Song and the 2008 Japan only released Complete Best.
-The Japanese version of "Be the Man" became available worldwide on The Collector's Series, Volume One in 2000.
+"Be the Man" did not appear on editions of Let's Talk About Love released in the Americas.
+It was later used as the B-side of "The Reason", issued simultaneously in parts of Europe.
+The English version was added to Asian editions of Dion's 1999 greatest hits album All the Way...
+A Decade of Song and the 2008 Japan-only compilation Complete Best.
+The Japanese version became available worldwide on The Collector's Series, Volume One in 2000.

+Commercial performance

+The single reached number 24 on the Oricon Singles Chart and was certified platinum for sales of over 100,000 copies.